ricktjwong/minimisation-algorithms/README.md

 # minimisation-algorithms
 Mathematical methods for finding the local or global minima of a function:
-1. Linear Regression
+1. One Dimensional Minimisation
     - [x] Least squares methods
+    - [x] Parabolic method
-2. Multi-Dimensional Regression
+2. Multi-Dimensional Minimisation
     - [ ] Univariate method (extension of the one dimensional parabolic method)
     - [ ] Gradient descent
     - [ ] Newton's method